pumpintel/pumpfun-scanner-bot/README.md

 ## Support
-If you have any questions or need support, please join our Telegram community or contact our support team. https://t.me/pumpintelcommunity
+If you have any questions or need support, please join our Telegram community or contact our support team. https://t.me/pumpintelcommunity https://medium.com/@pumpintel to read more about the bot and functions